-All students begin with a strong foundation in design and drawing and in the sophomore year take introductory level work in painting, sculpture, printmaking, and ceramics.
+All students begin with a strong foundation in design and drawing and in the sophomore year take introductory level work in painting, sculpture, printmaking, ceramics and digital media.
 The BA majors will continue with six hours of advanced work whereas the BFA majors will continue with 30 additional hours in advanced studio work.
 Elective courses in artists’ books, graphic design, and alternative photography are available, as well as special topic courses in many areas of studio art.

 BA in Studio Art